eroc123/obsidian-notes/Computer Science/13 - Data representation/Random files.md

-- Files stored randomly on a storage medium (e.g. hard disks) but are accessed directly.
+- Records stored randomly within a file but are accessed directly.
 Use [[hashing algorithms]] to access.
+	- There is a relationship between the key of each record and its physical storage location in a file.
+This allows hashing algorithms to be used to access files.
+- Updates to the files can be carried out directly.